anaypant/qrated_flutter/README.md

 # Qrated - News for Teens
-> "Be the change that you wish to see in the world" - Mahatama Gandhi
+> "Be the change that you wish to see in the world" - Mahatma Gandhi

 # Website
 [https://qrated.weblium.site/](https://qrated.weblium.site/)